Ollama-Agent-Roll-Cage/oarc-crawlers/README.md

 - **DuckDuckGo Searcher**: Search for text, images, and news
 - **Web Crawler**: Extract content from websites using BeautifulSoup
 - **ArXiv Fetcher**: Download academic papers and their LaTeX source
+- **Parquet Storage**: Utility for saving and loading data in Parquet format

 ## Installation